rcrowther/django-static_models/README.md

 Now the files go to 'STATICMODELS_DIR/article', not 'STATICMODELS_DIR/Page'.
 You can substitute any path in 'filepath', the filename is appended to the value.

 ### Generating from URLs
 If you are generating from database models, I recomment the approach above.
 However, some views get their information from URLs only e.g. ListViews contain all their information inside them, they only need evoking.
-Pressuming suitable views,
+Pressuming a suitable view, the key is the URL, the value is the filename,
     {
-    'urls' : ('products/', 'about', 'home'),
+    'urls' : {'products/': 'preducts'},
     'view' : 'hp_reviews.views.HPReviewListView',
     'filepath' : 'products'
     },

-This solution will guess filenames, which come from the last part of the URL path.
-Usually, it is better to state a 'dilepath'

 You can state many URLs at once,

     {
-    'urls' : ('about', 'home', 'contact'),
+    'urls' : { 'home': 'index', 'about': 'about', 'contact': 'contact'}, 'view' : 'hp_reviews.views.SitePageDetailView',
+    'filepath' : ''
+    },

+The generating code can guess filenames, which come from the last part of the URL path.
+This can become silly from more complex URLs, resulting in files called '?by_price.html' and the like.
+But it would work ok for the above site page generation, so set the url settings values to None,

+    {
-    'view' : 'hp_reviews.views.SitePageDetailView',
+    'urls' : { 'home': 'index', 'about': None, 'contact': None}, 'view' : 'hp_reviews.views.SitePageDetailView',
     'filepath' : ''
     },

 ### Generating one-off pages
 Some views do nothing but generate single pages.
 You can 'filename' these,